aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/insert-and-append-documents/_index.md

 You can also use the [InsertDocument](https://reference.aspose.com/words/net/aspose.words/documentbuilder/insertdocument/#insertdocument/) or the [InsertDocumentInline](https://reference.aspose.com/words/net/aspose.words/documentbuilder/insertdocumentinline/) method, which is similar to inserting a document in Microsoft Word, to insert a whole document at the current cursor position without any previous importing.

+The following code example shows how to insert a document using the InsertDocument method:

+{{< gist "aspose-words-gists" "db2dfc4150d7c714bcac3782ae241d03" "insert-document-with-builder.cs" >}}

+The following code example shows how to insert a document using the InsertDocumentInline method:

+{{< gist "aspose-words-gists" "db2dfc4150d7c714bcac3782ae241d03" "insert-document-inline-with-builder.cs" >}}

 The following subsections describe the options during which you can insert one document into another.

 ### Insert a Document During Find and Replace Operation {#insert-a-document-during-find-and-replace-operation}